theomiddleton/photography-portfolio/docs/EXIF_IMPLEMENTATION.md

 # EXIF Data Extraction Implementation

-This document describes the comprehensive EXIF data extraction functionality implemented for the portfolio project.
+This document describes the comprehensive EXIF data extraction functionality implemented for the photography portfolio.

 ## Overview